kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/basic_auth/_index.md

             hashedPassword: "010eb058a59f4ac5ba05639b0263cf91b4345fd6"
 {{< /highlight >}}

-The same `curls` should work with this config as the hashing algorithm only affects the hashed password stored on the server side.
+Because the hashing algorithm only affects how the hashed password is stored on the server side, you can run the `curl` commands to test your auth configuration.
 ```shell
 curl -H "Authorization: basic dXNlcjpwYXNzd29yZA==" -H "Host: foo" $(glooctl proxy url)/posts/1
 ```